-Selecting the perfect architect for your project
+Selecting the right Architect for your project

 It is important that you meet your architect prior to making your selection, rather than making your decision based on costs only.